 What does a high school teacher do?

 Teenagers can be a tough crowd at any time, but high school teachers have an even tougher job these days.
 Hybrid, online, and in-person learning all present different challenges and you must rise to the occasion while imparting wisdom to your students.
 Your job requires much more than teaching literary analysis or physics.
-You must be adept in supporting high school students academically, socially, and emotionally as pandemic conditions change.
-According to Education Week, experts believe the mental health of students will need special care as they cope with the effects of the shutdowns.
+You must be adept in supporting high school students academically, socially, and emotionally as conditions change.
+According to Education Week, experts believe the mental health of students will need special care as they continue to cope with the effects of the shutdowns.

 Creating curriculum is only a small part of your job.
 High school teachers are expected to provide students with a safe, inspiring, and welcoming environment that promotes social engagement, a love of learning, and endless opportunities to grow and progress as an enthusiastic learner and person.